-Handle carefully the cylinder.
-Ensure that the gas cylinder is not dropped or exposed to knocks.

-- Equipment damage may cause obstruction of the outlet and/ or wrong information displayed on the manometer with regards to remaining oxygen content and flow delivery leading to insufficient or lack of oxygen administration. - Oxygen becomes a fluid at approximately -183°C. There is a risk of burns at such low temperatures.
-Always wear gloves and protective goggles when working with Medical Liquid Oxygen.
+- Handle the cylinder carefully.
+Ensure that the gas cylinder is not dropped or exposed to knocks. - Equipment damage may cause obstruction of the outlet and/ or wrong information displayed on the manometer with regards to remaining oxygen content and flow delivery leading to insufficient or lack of oxygen administration.